DriCro6663/Twitter-Bot-Free-Ver/Readme.md

 # Twitter-Bot Free Ver.

-By uploading this folder to Heroku, you can automatically tweets and like tweets.
+By uploading this folder to Heroku, you can automatically tweets.

 # DEMO